 [CANCELLED] Research Seminar | The two pillars of criminal violence in Mexico

-This seminar has been postponed and will not take place this May 16.
-The new date will be announced soon.
+This seminar has been postponed and will take place next Academic Year 2022-23.
+The new date will be announced in September 2022.

 Professor Sergio Aguayo (El Colegio de México) will deliver a conference about the two pillars of organized crime’s extraordinary empowerment.
 The first one is the “dual state”, the existence of two governments.
 Aguayo will concentrate on the second pillar centered on geopolitical factors and select the most important events in the century that goes from 1920 to 2022.